Skip to main content

 • Your server should make a subsequent request to the resource URL to obtain dispatch information

 While we provide source code examples in-line for illustrative purposes, we recommend checking out the source code from GitHub in the voltus-api-examples repository if you want to follow along interactively.
 Run the initial setup guidelines outlined in the repository’s README.md.
+Also, some parts of this tutorial assume you have curl installed.

 How to use dispatch webhooks